astroband/astrograph/README.md

 # Subscriptions

 Generally, you can subscribe to three types of events: `CREATE`, `UPDATE` and `REMOVE`.
-Most of events has two major arguments:
+Most of the events has two major arguments:

 * `mutationType[]` for event type(s) to fire on.
 * `idEq` and `idIn[]` for account ID.